mat-docs/MAT.OCS.SQLRace.Examples/readme.md

 See the [API Documentation](https://mat-docs.github.io/)

-## Notes on upgrading MESL.SQLRace.API package from versions prior to 2.1.22127.1
+## Notes on upgrading Atlas.DisplayAPI package from versions prior to 11.1.2.344

-Version 2.1.22127.1 of MESL.SQLRace.API upgrades System.Reactive from 3.1.1 to 4.4.1.
+Version 11.1.2.344 of Atlas.DisplayAPI upgrades System.Reactive from 3.1.1 to 4.4.1.
 If you are developing your solution in Visual Studio then be advised that the Nuget upgrade process does not automatically remove any previously dependent packages that are no longer required.
-In order to reduce the likelihood of runtime errors we strongly recommend you manually remove (in the order specified) these redundant packages following the upgrade:
+In order to reduce the likelihood of runtime errors we strongly recommend you manually remove the following redundant package following the upgrade:

-1. System.Reactive.Windows.Threading 3.1.1
-2. System.Reactive.PlatformServices 3.1.1
-3. System.Reactive.Linq 3.1.1
-4. System.Reactive.Core 3.1.1
-5. System.Reactive.Interfaces 3.1.1
+1. System.Reactive.Interfaces 3.1.1